devakapatel/t9-nextra-3/pages/sem-5/question-banks/daa/unit-4.md

 #### NP-Hard Problems

-**Definition**: NP-Hard problems are a class of problems that are at least as hard as the hardest problems in NP (nondeterministic polynomial time).
+Definition: NP-Hard problems are a class of problems that are at least as hard as the hardest problems in NP (nondeterministic polynomial time).
 A problem is classified as NP-Hard if every problem in NP can be reduced to it in polynomial time.
 Unlike NP-Complete problems, NP-Hard problems do not have to be decision problems; they can be optimization problems or search problems.

-**Characteristics**:
+Characteristics:

-- **No Known Polynomial-Time Solutions**: There is no known algorithm that can solve all NP-Hard problems in polynomial time.
+- No Known Polynomial-Time Solutions: There is no known algorithm that can solve all NP-Hard problems in polynomial time.
-- **Not Necessarily in NP**: NP-Hard problems may not have solutions that can be verified in polynomial time, meaning they might not even belong to the class NP.
+- Not Necessarily in NP: NP-Hard problems may not have solutions that can be verified in polynomial time, meaning they might not even belong to the class NP.

-**Examples**:
+Examples:

-- **Traveling Salesman Problem (TSP)**: Finding the shortest possible route that visits each city exactly once and returns to the origin city.
+- Traveling Salesman Problem (TSP): Finding the shortest possible route that visits each city exactly once and returns to the origin city.
-- **Knapsack Problem**: Given a set of items, each with a weight and a value, determine the number of each item to include in a collection so that the total weight is less than or equal to a given limit and the total value is as large as possible.
+- Knapsack Problem: Given a set of items, each with a weight and a value, determine the number of each item to include in a collection so that the total weight is less than or equal to a given limit and the total value is as large as possible.
-- **Hamiltonian Cycle Problem**: Determining whether there exists a cycle in a graph that visits each vertex exactly once.
+- Hamiltonian Cycle Problem: Determining whether there exists a cycle in a graph that visits each vertex exactly once.

 #### Conclusion